cantonhausfeld-byte/nfl_project/README.md

 # NFL Project

-Tools and scripts for scraping, cleaning, and modeling NFL data.
+A Python-based toolkit for collecting, analyzing, and modeling NFL team and game data.

-Includes SRS calculations, web scraping, and fantasy football helpers.
+## Features

+- Automated data scraping and cleaning
+- Strength of Schedule (SoS) and SRS calculations
+- Fantasy and betting analysis
+- Data pipeline suitable for ML models

 ## Setup